 Ask attendees to take videos and post their dance moves on social media (or your school platform) and offer prizes to the best dancers.
 You can also get local artists and musicians to play during the dance.

 Whether you decide to sell tickets or to invite everyone and ask for donations, it’s guaranteed to be a good time.
-You can get a donation page up on your website pretty quickly to ask for donations.
+You can use a donation software to set up a donation page on your website very quickly, and ask for donations.

 Gateway Public School organized a disco dance party that was also a telethon.
 They ended up raising over $73,000 with parents and children dancing from their living rooms!